 Do you feel that you haven’t fully mastered the art of a matching shirt and tie?
 From deciding which colours go well together to realising the prints that complement each other, it can be tricky.
 Take a look at this comprehensive shirt and tie guide.

-One safe option for a shirt and tie is to choose a colour ‘theme’.
+When complimenting your shirt and tie colours, try to keep in mind the following advice.
+One safe option for a shirt and tie is to choose the colour ‘theme’.
 Are you creating a cool or warm colour palette?
 Cool colours are blues, purples and greens and warm hues include reds, oranges, and yellows.

 The tie should always be darker than the shirt.
 So, to match a cool-coloured shirt and tie, you would pair a navy coloured tie with a light-blue shirt.
 Similarly, a burgundy tie would match well with a pink shirt.